 Creating beauty in this space is something that feeds our souls and creates incredible joy within the spaces we call home.
+My favorite moments in homemaking are these.
 Bringing in fresh flowers, pretty linens, a lovely paint color, or playing elegant classical music throughout the day.
 These are all elements of beauty that can be brought in from time to time.
 It doesn’t have to be anything extravagant but rather small bits of everyday beauty to enjoy.

-Here are several other ways to bring beauty into your space:
+Here are some other simple touches to bring beauty into your space:

 - Lighting candles for meals or just because

 - Having pieces of art on the walls